 If you are looking for a cordless radar detector, there are not many options to choose from.
 There was the Solo S3, but that got discontinued, and then Escort launched the new Escort 0100034-1 Solo S4.
 The Solo S4 retains the feature set and performance of its predecessor, the S3, however, regarding design the Solo S4 got a modest styling refresh.

-Escort Solo S4 Radar Detector
+Escort Solo S4 Review & Suggestions

-- Long-range detection superior sensitivity on all conventional and instant-on Radar bands Plus maximum laser range and off-axis coverage.
+- Long-range detection superior sensitivity on all conventional and instant-on radar bands plus maximum laser range and off-axis coverage.

 - ESCORT’s standard DSP technology which has the fastest response time paired with multiple laser sensors provide the earliest warning of speed-monitoring threats.